francescoimola/my-site/_notes/works/ftv-hub.md

 title: Film & TV Hub, University of Greenwich
 description: Information Architecture, Community Management, and Content Design for a major hub for Film & TV students at the University of Greenwich.
 ---
+When I joined the Greenwich Film & TV Programmes in 2020, the teaching team needed an accessible, reliable, and easy to maintain digital space for students to find information on creating and distributing their audiovisual work.
+The growing impact of the pandemic on education heightened the need for a centralised platform that would ease the workload for management, lecturers, and students.

-I developed and implemented a central hub for all Film & TV students at the University of Greenwich.
-Hosted on their e-learning platform, the Hub gives access to an array of resources on funding, producing, location-scouting, casting, shooting, and marketing to help students create and distribute their films and TV pilots.
+So over six months, I developed and implemented a central hub for all Film & TV students.
+The Hub gives access to resources on funding, producing, location-scouting, casting, shooting, and marketing to guide students to create and distribute their films and TV pilots.
+It also provides detailed guidelines for shooting during Covid, which I assembled with the help of industry specialists.

-WHile building the Hub, I also supported senior staff on the Film & TV Programmes in managing a newly-opened community space on Slack, where I maintained a channel in which I shared links to affordable film festivals and awards for students to submit their films.
-To invite students to join the Hub and the Slack workspace, I designed engaging social media posts and internal communication graphics.
+While building the Hub, I helped manage a new community space on Slack.
+I then designed engaging social media posts and internal communication graphics to attract and invite students to join the Hub and the Slack workspace.

 <figure>
         <img src="assets/ftv/we_built_a_hub.png" alt="Typography design reading 'Business of Film (explained)' fading in and out at the centre of the frame in loop" loading="lazy">